US sails warships through Taiwan Strait in 1st since Pelosi

-TAIPEI, Taiwan (AP) — The U.S. Navy is sailing two warships through the Taiwan Strait on Sunday, in the first such transit publicized since U.S. House Speaker Nancy Pelosi visited Taiwan earlier in August, at a time when tensions have kept the waterway particularly busy.
+TAIPEI, Taiwan (AP) — The U.S. Navy sailed two warships through the Taiwan Strait on Sunday, in the first such transit publicized since U.S. House Speaker Nancy Pelosi visited Taiwan earlier in August, at a time when tensions have kept the waterway particularly busy.

 The USS Antietam and USS Chancellorsville are conducting a routine transit, the U.S. 7th Fleet said.
 The cruisers “transited through a corridor in the Strait that is beyond the territorial sea of any coastal State,” the statement said.